Senior Workouts

 Building on the psychological uplift from enhanced self-esteem and body image, regular physical activity also plays a vital role in reducing stress levels among seniors.

 When seniors engage in movement, especially aerobic exercise, it stimulates various brain chemicals that may leave them feeling happier and more relaxed.
 This type of exercise involves the rhythmic use of large muscles.
-It significantly contributes to stress relief by increasing the production of endorphins, the brain’s feel-good neurotransmitters, as mentioned before when talking about how exercise helps with depression symptoms.
+It significantly contributes to stress relief by increasing the production of endorphins, the brain’s feel-good neurotransmitters, as mentioned before when talking about how exercise helps with anxiety and depression symptoms.

 Additionally, the repetitive motions involved in activities such as walking, swimming, or yoga can have a meditative effect on the mind, helping to distract from daily worries and reducing tension in both the muscles and the mind, fostering a calming effect and enhancing overall well-being.